apache/doris-website/versioned_docs/version-3.0/install/cluster-deployment/k8s-deploy/compute-storage-decoupled/config-cg.md

     replicas: 1
 ```

-The above configuration deploys a Compute Group named cg1.
-The deployment of the Compute Group depends on the deployment of the FE service.
-The storage and computing separation cluster depends on the deployment of the metadata service.
+The above configuration deploys a Compute Group uniqueId is cg1.
+The deployment of the Compute Group depends on the FE service is available.
 The above sample variables are explained as follows:

 `{beImage}` is the image for deploying the BE service.

 :::tip Tip
-cg1 is the name of the Compute Group.
-During the execution of SQL, you can select the cluster you want to use by the name of the Compute Group.
+cg1 is the uniqueId of the Compute Group, also as the name of compute group.
+Please use the uniqueId as compute group's name, During the execution of SQL.
 :::

-## Configure multiple Compute Groups
+## Configure multiple compute groups

 A `DorisDisaggregatedCluster` resource can deploy multiple Compute Groups.
 Each Compute Group is independent of each other and operates independently.